 Mar Thoma Syrian Church of Malabar, today:

-Mar Thoma Syrian Church of Malabar is blessed with leadership of God’s chosen people.
-The Church is further blessed with an exceptionally active Valiya Metropolitan the Most Rev. Dr. Philipose Mar Chrysostom nearing 100 years of age and has over six decades of ministry as a bishop.
-Thirumeni is well respected for his ecclesiastical wisdom, knowledge and leadership.
-Today, this Church is headed by Most Rev. Dr. Joseph Mar Thoma Metropolitan with blessed abilities of administration and knowledge bestowed by God’s Grace.
+Mar Thoma Syrian Church of Malabar is blessed with the leadership of God’s chosen people.
+The Church is further blessed with an exceptionally active Valiya Metropolitan the Most Rev. Dr. Philipose Mar Chrysostom nearing 103 years of age and has over six decades of ministry as a bishop.
+Thirumeni is well respected for his ecclesiastical wisdom, knowledge, and leadership.
+Today, this Church is headed by Most Rev. Dr. Theodosius Mar Thoma Metropolitan with blessed abilities of administration and knowledge bestowed by God’s Grace.

-This Church deeply mourns the unexpected passing away of Senior Suffragan Metropolitan Rt.
-Rev. Dr. Zacharias Mar Theophilus Thirumeni.
-He was taken into Eternal Rest on December 27, 2015 and the Funeral was held on 29 December 2015 at Mar Thoma Sabha Head quarters, Thiruvalla.
-As an outstanding visionary with deep concern for the sick and suffering Thirumeni contributed the best for the expansion of God’s Kingdom through a number of projects of compassion.
+This Church deeply mourns the unexpected passing away of our XXI Mar Thoma Metropolitan Most Rev. Dr. Joseph Mar Thoma Thirumeni.
+He was taken into Eternal Rest on October 18, 2020, and the Funeral was held on 19 October 2020 at Mar Thoma Sabha Headquarters, Thiruvalla.
+As an outstanding visionary with a deep concern for the sick and suffering, Thirumeni contributed the best for the expansion of God’s Kingdom through a number of projects of compassion.

-Today the Metropolitan is assisted by one Suffragan Metropolitan and nine Episcopas.
+Today the Metropolitan is assisted by one Valuta Metropolitan and Eight Episcopas.
 God blessed this church abundantly.
 God answered the prayers of our parents.
-Let us rededicate ourselves once again for the glory of God, for the expansion of His kingdom and may the Holy Spirit give us the mission and vision as a church to be the light of this world.
+Let us rededicate ourselves once again for the glory of God, for the expansion of His kingdom, and may the Holy Spirit give us the mission and vision as a church to be the light of this world.